shahabafshar/Scheduler/documents/final/FINAL_REPORT.md

 1. **Open-source simulator**: Python/Streamlit implementation of four server-based scheduling algorithms (Polling, Deferrable, Sporadic, Background) with correct capacity management behavior
 2. **Interactive visualization**: Plotly-based Gantt charts that display capacity events (`replenish`, `deferred`, `capacity_lost`) so users can observe algorithm differences directly
 3. **Preset library**: 21 curated task sets from literature examples for experimentation and validation
-4. **Parameter exploration**: Users can modify Cₛ/Pₛ via sliders and immediately observe the effect on aperiodic response times
+4. **Parameter exploration**: Users can modify $C_s$/$P_s$ via sliders and immediately observe the effect on aperiodic response times
 5. **Schedulability analysis**: Built-in utilization tests for RMS, EDF, and DMS with pass/fail indicators

 ## 6.2.
 Research Question Answers

 **RQ1: Can a discrete-event simulator faithfully implement server capacity management policies?**

-Yes.
-The simulator correctly implements capacity management as verified by observing the expected events: Polling Server generates `capacity_lost` events when no aperiodic tasks are pending, Deferrable Server preserves capacity via `deferred` events, and Sporadic Server schedules replenishments at t + Pₛ.
+**Answer: YES.** The simulator correctly implements capacity management for all four server algorithms, verified by observing expected event patterns in the simulation timeline:

+- Polling Server generates `capacity_lost` events when no aperiodic tasks are pending
+- Deferrable Server preserves capacity via `deferred` events (no `capacity_lost` events)
+- Sporadic Server schedules `replenish` events at exactly $t + P_s$ after capacity consumption
+- Background Scheduler executes aperiodic tasks only during CPU idle intervals

+This behavioral verification confirms faithful implementation of the algorithms as described in the literature (Sprunt et al., Lehoczky et al.).

 **RQ2: Does interactive visualization help users understand algorithm differences?**

+**Answer: YES.** The Gantt chart visualization provides clear visual differentiation between server algorithms:

+- Color-coded task bars distinguish periodic (blue) from aperiodic (orange) tasks
+- Server capacity events (`replenish`, `deferred`, `capacity_lost`) are labeled directly on the timeline
-Yes.
-Gantt charts clearly show when capacity is lost versus preserved.
-Users can visually compare how the same workload behaves under different server algorithms by switching between them and observing the timeline changes.
+- Users can visually compare how the same workload behaves under different server algorithms by switching between them
+- Hover tooltips provide detailed event information (remaining computation time, server capacity)
+- Zoom and pan capabilities enable exploration of specific time intervals

+Users can immediately see when capacity is lost (Polling) versus preserved (Deferrable) versus dynamically replenished (Sporadic).

 **RQ3: Can parameter exploration reveal optimal configurations?**

+**Answer: YES.** Parameter exploration via sliders enables rapid discovery of optimal server configurations:

-Yes.
-Varying Cₛ from 2 to 8 with the Server Capacity Demo preset shows that larger capacity reduces aperiodic response time (17 → 8 time units).
-This enables users to find configurations that meet response time requirements without trial-and-error on real systems.
+- Varying $C_s$ from 2 to 8 with the Server Capacity Demo preset demonstrates response time reduction from 17 to 8 time units (53% improvement)
+- Increasing server capacity reduces the number of replenishment cycles needed (4 to 2 to 1)
+- This insight cannot be obtained from utilization formulas alone--simulation reveals the temporal behavior

+Users can find configurations that meet response time requirements without trial-and-error deployment on real systems.

 ## 6.3.
 Recommendations for Future Work

+1. **Multi-core Extension**: Implement partitioned and global scheduling algorithms for multiprocessor systems, including task migration policies and load balancing strategies.

+2. **Resource Protocol Integration**: Complete integration of Priority Inheritance Protocol (PIP) and Priority Ceiling Protocol (PCP) into the main simulation loop for shared resource scenarios.

+3. **RTOS Trace Import**: Enable comparison of simulation results with actual execution traces from FreeRTOS, Zephyr, or other RTOS platforms to validate simulation fidelity.

+4. **Formal Verification**: Apply model checking techniques to provide formal schedulability guarantees beyond utilization-based tests.

-1. **Total Bandwidth Server (TBS)**: EDF-based server with dynamic deadline assignment [3]
+5. **Total Bandwidth Server (TBS)**: Implement EDF-based server with dynamic deadline assignment [3] for improved aperiodic responsiveness under EDF scheduling.

-2. **Multi-Server Configurations**: Multiple servers with different priorities
-3. **Statistical Analysis**: Random task generation using UUniFast algorithm [6]
+6. **Statistical Analysis**: Implement random task generation using UUniFast algorithm [6] for systematic exploration of algorithm behavior across diverse workload scenarios.

-4. **Resource Protocols**: Integration of Priority Inheritance/Ceiling protocols
+7. **Multi-Server Configurations**: Support multiple servers with different priorities and capacities for more flexible aperiodic task handling.

 ## 6.4.
 Limitations

-1. **Discrete-time simulation**: Unit time steps may not capture fine-grained continuous-time behavior; results are valid for discrete workloads only
-2. **No overhead modeling**: Context switch costs and scheduler overhead are not simulated
+1. **Single-processor only**: The simulator currently supports uniprocessor scheduling.
+Multi-core scenarios with task migration, partitioned scheduling, and global scheduling are not yet implemented.

+2. **No resource contention modeling**: Priority Inheritance Protocol (PIP) and Priority Ceiling Protocol (PCP) are implemented in the codebase (`scheduler/core/protocols/`) but not yet integrated into the main simulation loop.
+Shared resource scenarios cannot be simulated.

+3. **Limited RQ2 validation**: The assessment of visualization effectiveness (RQ2) is based on feature implementation and informal observation.
+A formal user study with quantitative metrics would provide stronger evidence of visualization effectiveness.

+4. **Simplified execution model**: The simulator does not model I/O delays, cache effects, interrupt latency, or context switch overhead beyond basic counting.
+Results represent idealized discrete-time behavior.

-3. **Deterministic workloads only**: Random/stochastic task generation is not implemented; all task sets are manually defined
+5. **Deterministic workloads only**: Random/stochastic task generation using algorithms like UUniFast is not implemented.
+All task sets must be manually defined or loaded from presets.

-4. **Single processor**: Multiprocessor scheduling is outside the scope of this project
-5. **No hardware validation**: Results are simulation-based and have not been validated against an actual RTOS implementation
+6. **No hardware validation**: Results are simulation-based and have not been validated against actual RTOS implementations (e.g., FreeRTOS, Zephyr).
+Simulation fidelity to real hardware behavior is not verified.

 ---